ACT and SAT Preparation

 Both the ACT and SAT provide a number of resources to help you prepare including sample tests, webinars, preparation books, and free online preparation courses.
 Also, your high school might offer test preparation courses or workshops.
 One of the most important things you can do is to become familiar with the subjects covered on the tests and the types of questions you'll encounter.
 Here are some resources to get you started!

 The ACT measures skills in English, math, reading, and science reasoning.
 You'll receive a score on each section and a composite score between 1 and 36.
-The ACT is offered during the school day for free to juniors at NC public high schools, otherwise it costs approximately $40.Dates and Registration for ACT
+The ACT is offered during the school day for free to juniors at NC public high schools.
+Otherwise, it costs approximately $60-85 (with writing).Dates and Registration for ACT

 The SAT measures critical thinking skills using questions in two categories: Evidenced-Based Reading and Writing, and Math.
-The total possible score range is 400-1600, and it costs approximately $26.Dates and Registration for SAT
+The total possible score range is 400-1600, and it costs approximately $55.Dates and Registration for SAT